Frequently Asked Questions

 Most questions can be answered on our Adopt, Guarantee, Health, and Shipping pages.
 Occasionally we are asked questions that do not fit in with those categories and will list them here.
 If you have a question please feel free to call or email.

 Are your puppies proven Man-trailing dogs?
 Yes and we can provide references.
 We have numerous working trailing dogs in the field and in training.
 (To read some of our puppy success stories, click here.)
-If you are looking for a high drive working bloodhound click here.
+If you are looking for a working bloodhound click here.

 I want a working dog...not a show dog.
 Believe it or not I hear this statement all the time.
 If you are purchasing a bloodhound to work you need to be sure that dog can withstand the rigors of the field.
 The dogs needs to be able to work all day and do so for many years.
 That means your pup needs adequate bone, type, and substance, athleticism, temperament, drive, good structure, etc. We show in conformation and participate in trailing events to ensure our dogs are meeting the AKC breed standard.